You can access these settings in the Settings application under the URLs and SEO category.

 Allow permanent (301) redirection

-If enabled, the system uses permanent (301) redirection instead of standard temporary (302) redirection.
+If selected, the system uses permanent (301) redirection instead of standard temporary (302) redirection.
 This is highly recommended, because it allows web crawlers to properly react to any changes made on your website and pass page rank to the new or main URL.

 Move ViewState to the end of the page